ChihabEddine98/Q_learning_AC/README.md

 ## Setup

-You can run this code on your own machine or on Google Colab.
+You can run this code on your own machine or on Google Colab*.

 1. **Local option:** If you choose to run locally, you will need to install MuJoCo and some Python packages; see [installation.md](../hw1/installation.md) from homework 1 for instructions.
 There are two new package requirements (`opencv-python` and `gym[atari]`) beyond what was used in the previous assignments; make sure to install these with `pip install -r requirements.txt` if you are running the assignment locally.